 - Three lines = Very delicate cycle

-Following instructions is important right?
-Well this applies to laundry detergent too.
-As well as knowing how to wash your clothes, it is important to know how much laundry detergent to use with each wash.
+Following instructions is important, right?
+Well, this applies to laundry detergent too.
+As well as knowing how to wash your clothes, it is important to know how much laundry detergent to use in HE washer as well as in regular machines with each wash.

 The following descriptions can be used as a general guide to laundry load sizes: